Charles Bravo

 Charles Delauney Bravo (30 November 1845 – 21 April 1876) was a British lawyer who was fatally poisoned with antimony in 1876.
 The case is still sensational, notorious and unresolved.
 The case is also known as The Charles Bravo Murder and the Murder at the Priory.

-It was an unsolved crime committed within an elite Victorian household at The Priory, a landmark house in Balham, London.
+It is an unsolved crime that was committed in an elite Victorian household at The Priory, a landmark house in Balham, London.
 Leading doctors attended the bedside, including the royal physician Sir William Gull, and all agreed that it was a case of antimony poisoning.
 The victim took three days to die, but gave no indication of the source of the poison during that time.
 No one was ever charged with the crime.

 Background

 Charles Bravo was born Charles Delauney Turner in St Pancras, London, and baptised in Saint Helier, Jersey, in 1845.
 He was the son of Augustus Charles Turner and Mary Turner, but later took the surname Bravo from his stepfather, Joseph Bravo.
 He was educated at Trinity College, Oxford and the Middle Temple, and was called to the bar in 1870.
 By the time of his marriage to Florence Ricardo, daughter of Robert Campbell, he had fathered an illegitimate child.

 His wealthy wife Florence Campbell had previously been married, in 1864, to Alexander Louis Ricardo, son of John Ricardo MP, but had been separated from him because of his affairs and violent alcoholism.
 She herself had had an extramarital affair with the much older Dr James Manby Gully, a fashionable society doctor who was also married at the time, and she had fallen out of favour with her family and society.
 Ricardo died in 1871 and Florence married Charles, a respected up-and-coming barrister, on 7 December 1875, terminating her affair with Gully.

 Police inquiries in the case revealed that Charles's behaviour towards Florence was controlling, mean, violent and bullying.
 Florence was wealthier than Charles and had opted from the start to hold onto her own money, an option only recently provided by the Married Women's Property Act 1870.
 This led to tensions within the marriage.